DAVID J. WILLIS ATTORNEY

 (f) A creditor of a partner or of any other owner of a partnership interest does not have the right to obtain possession of, or otherwise exercise legal or equitable remedies with respect to, the property of the partnership.

 Sound asset protection practice requires that planning and strategy take place well in advance.
-Once a lawsuit is threatened or filed, it is more challenging to find legitimate ways of reorganizing or redistributing one's assets so as to reduce vulnerability to postjudgment collection efforts.
-One method is to form an LLC with two classes of membership: Class A and Class B. The company agreement should define Class B as any membership interest that has been substantially influenced or made subject to a collection device or court order, including a charging order.
+Once a lawsuit is threatened or filed, it is more challenging to find legitimate ways of reorganizing or redistributing one's assets so as to reduce vulnerability to post-judgment collection efforts.
+One method of pre-suit planning is to form an LLC with two classes of membership: Class A and Class B. The company agreement should define Class B as any membership interest that has been substantially influenced or made subject to a collection device or court order, including a charging order.
 The conversion of Class A to Class B occurs automatically if that occurs.
 The effect?
-Class B members have no power to vote, serve as officers or managers, inspect the books, or compel the sale of company property.
-Class B membership is effectively worthless unless the LLC is dissolved.
+Class B members have no power to vote or serve as managers.
+Under such circumstances, it is difficult to see how a Class B member could force the liquidation of assets in order to benefit its own interests.
+Accordingly, Class B membership is of limited value unless the LLC is dissolved.

-Asset Protection after a Charging Order: Fraudulent Transfers
+Asset Protection after a Charging Order or Judgment: Fraudulent Transfers

 Property Code section 42.004 seeks to restrain fraudulent transfers, including the pay-down of exempt assets, if undertaken "with the intent to defraud, delay, or hinder" a creditor.
 This reaches back two years for liquidated claims, one year for unliquidated or contingent claims.
 However, proving intent may be a difficult task if the judgment debtor goes about his or her business in an orderly, incremental fashion that can plausibly be described as normal, or at least justifiable on grounds independent of litigation concerns.
 Tex.
 Prop.
 Code § 42.004(c).